 d.
 While many courses may require both quantitative reasoning and writing, for the purposes of order and clarity there will be no multiple competency designations for 1000-level courses.
 This in no way should inhibit departments from requiring writing in their Q offerings or quantitative analysis in their W courses.
 Multiple competency designations, where a single course fulfills both Q and W requirements, are limited to 2000+ level courses.

 e.
 University of Connecticut Students seeking an Additional Degree or a Double major are required to complete the requirements for both degrees/majors.
-Students will also be required to meet the advanced competency expectations in Computer Technology, Information Literacy and Writing for each degree/major.
+Students will also be required to meet the advanced competency expectations in Information Literacy and Writing for each degree/major.
 If an individual course is approved to fill a competency requirement for both degrees/majors, successful completion of that course will meet the requirement for both degrees/majors.

 f.
 All students entering the University or changing school or college within the University beginning with the Fall semester 2005 are expected to meet these General Education Requirements.
 Bearing in mind the principles outlined in this document, the Dean of the admitting School or College may make substitutions to the requirements for students who entered higher education prior to Fall 2005 and on a continuing basis for other students.
 Each Dean will submit an annual report summarizing this activity to GEOC by the end of the Spring semester each year.